 - All of the property involved – this includes property you own, property your former partner owns, property you jointly own, and even property owned by someone else if the Court thinks either of you have a claim to it.
 It doesn’t matter to the Court whose name property is in or when it was obtained.

 - The future needs of each party – this includes whether each person works or has the capacity to work, whether there are children involved and who’s looking after them, and each person’s age and state of health.
-The Court may adjust each party’s property entitlements based on your future needs.
+The Court may adjust each party’s property entitlements based on their future needs.

 Is property divided 50/50 after separation?